AikidoSec/ci-api-client/README.md

   repository_id                     The internal GitHub/Gitlab/Bitbucket/.. repository id you want to scan. commit_id                         The commit you want to scan
 Options:
-  --no-fail-on-dependency-scan      Don't fail when scanning depedencies...
+  --no-fail-on-dependency-scan      Don't fail when scanning depedencies.
+Default is to fail when new dependencies are detected.
-  --fail-on-sast-scan               Let Aikido fail when new static code analysis issues have been detected...
-  --fail-on-iac-scan                Let Aikido fail when new infrastructure as code issues have been detected...
-  --fail-on-secrets-scan            Let Aikido fail when new exposed secrets have been detected...
-  --minimum-severity-level <level>  Set the minimum severity level.
+  --fail-on-sast-scan               Let Aikido fail when new static code analysis issues have been detected --fail-on-iac-scan                Let Aikido fail when new infrastructure as code issues have been detected --fail-on-secrets-scan            Let Aikido fail when new exposed secrets have been detected --minimum-severity-level <level>  Set the minimum severity level.
 Accepted options are: LOW, MEDIUM, HIGH and CRITICAL. (choices: "LOW", "MEDIUM",
                                     "HIGH", "CRITICAL")
   --poll-interval [interval]        The poll interval when checking for an updated scan result (preset: 10)